Portable-Linux-Apps/Portable-Linux-Apps.github.io/apps/skype.md

  video game console platforms, and is operated by Skype Technologies, a division of Microsoft.

- This is the Unofficial AppImage built from the official .deb package.
+ This is the Unofficial AppImage built from the official Snap package.

  ![Screenshot](https://www.addictivetips.com/app/uploads/2018/02/skype1.png)